jwittkoski/GenericTunerPlugin/README.md

 ### Pre-built Binary

-Release tarballs pre-compiled for Ubuntu 18.04 (should work on 16.x and 20.x as well) are available in [Releases](https://github.com/jwittkoski/GenericTunerPlugin/releases)
+Release tarballs pre-compiled for Ubuntu 18.04 (works on 16.x and 20.x as well) are available in [Releases](https://github.com/jwittkoski/GenericTunerPlugin/releases)

 ### Manual Build